Neemat Frem

+Neemat Georges Frem (Arabic: نعمة جورج افرام; born 10 September 1967) is a prominent Lebanese politician, businessman, and entrepreneur.
+He is currently a Member of the Lebanese Parliament representing the Keserwan and Byblos constituency and has been serving since May 2022.

 Early life and education

 Neemat Frem was born on 10 September 1967 in Jounieh, Keserwan of Lebanon.
 He is the son of INDEVCO Group founder Georges Frem, a Lebanese politician who served as a minister in various cabinets over three periods, between 1982 and 2003.

 He completed school at Collège Saint Joseph – Antoura, and graduated from the American University of Beirut with a bachelor's degree in Electrical Engineering in 1991.
 He then completed a postgraduate diploma on leadership and business from Harvard University Business School, Georgetown University Business School and Stanford University Business School.

 In July 2018, Frem received a Doctorate Honoris Causa from the Holy Spirit University of Kaslik.
-He holds two US patents.
-His first patent, registered in 2007, is an automated sandwich-making dispenser.
-His second patent, registered in 2017, is a Solar Mill Fluid Expansion Engine.

 Career

+Frem began his career in the business sector.

 Business career

-After graduating from the American University of Beirut (AUB) in 1991, Frem became Design and Project coordinator at INDEVCO Group, an international group of companies manufacturing corrugated, plastic and paper packaging, tissue, as well as household, institutional, and personal care disposables.
+After graduating from the American University of Beirut (AUB) in 1991, Frem became Design and Project coordinator at INDEVCO Group, his family firm which is an international group of companies manufacturing corrugated, plastic and paper packaging, tissue, as well as household, institutional, and personal care disposables.
+In 1994, he was appointed the General Manager of Unipak Tissue Mill.
+Currently he is the company's Chief Executive.

-In 1994, he was appointed the General Manager of Unipak Tissue Mill – the first paper mill in the Middle East to achieve certification by Lloyd’s Register Quality Assurance and rapidly became a leading supplier of soft tissue paper in the Mediterranean basin.

 In 1998, he founded and managed Phoenix Machinery, with a view to bridging the distance between the traditional activities of INDEVCO and the technology industry.
-Currently, the company is a provider of renewable energy and waste management services, as well as engineering products to the Middle East and North Africa.
-In response to the increasing demand during COVID-19 pandemic in Lebanon in 2020, the company started manufacturing state-of-the-art ICU ventilators conforming to ISO 9001:2015, ISO 13485:2016, CE certificate: medical devices directive 93/42/EEC (21449), LIBNOR, FDA certificate in collaboration with AUH.
+The company is a provider of renewable energy and waste management services, as well as engineering products to the Middle East and North Africa.
+In response to the increasing demand during COVID-19 pandemic in Lebanon in 2020, the company started manufacturing ICU ventilators conforming to ISO 9001:2015, ISO 13485:2016, CE certificate: medical devices directive 93/42/EEC (21449), LIBNOR, FDA certificate in collaboration with AUH.
+Frem is currently president of Phoenix Machinery and also the president of Phoenix Group.

-During the economic crisis in Lebanon, intensified by the fuel shortage, Phoenix EV also provided the Lebanese with a fleet of electric cars to face the unprecedented times, economize and contribute to a cleaner environment.

-In 2000, Frem was appointed Managing Director for all INDEVCO Lebanon Operations until 2005 where he then became the Chairman and chief executive officer (CEO) of INDEVCO Group.
+During the economic crisis in Lebanon, intensified by the fuel shortage, Phoenix EV also provided the Lebanese with a fleet of electric cars.
+In 2000, Frem was appointed Managing Director for all INDEVCO Lebanon Operations until 2005 when he then became the Chairman and chief executive officer (CEO) of INDEVCO Group.
 Neemat Frem also served as the CEO of Interstate Resources, Inc. (IRI) in the US.

-IRI was the big industrial success of INDEVCO group in North America and is today part of DS Smith.
+Neemat Frem served as the President of the Association of Lebanese Industrialists (ALI) from 2010 to 2014.
 In 2017, he financed the launch of the Olive Grove, a new cluster of tech startups in Hamra, Beirut.